Over 100,000 rod/days to choose from!

 There is excellent bank side access to all pools and guests often comment on how well maintained Dalguise is.

-There is also an excellent and extremely comfortable fishing lodge overlooking the middle of the beat where tenants can rest, dram in hand and congratulate each other on the days catch.
+There is also an excellent and extremely comfortable fishing lodge with spectacular views up and down the beat.
+With a balcony overlooking the middle of the beat, tenants can rest, dram in hand, and congratulate each other on the days catch.

 Although the Tay open season dates are 15th January to 15th October it has been established that fresh fish enter the Tay system on a daily basis 365 days per year.
 Therefore there is always a chance that you might 'connect' with a fresh run fish anytime from the opening to the last day of the season.
 As a general rule, the spring run enters the river during March with 'genuine springers' continuing to be caught until late May in a normal season.
 Prior to this January and February can be sporadic with any fresh fish caught (usually heavy fish) more likely to be termed the 'winter run'.
 June normally heralds the arrival of the Grilse run, although heavy clean 'summer fish' can often provide an unexpected bonus during June and into July.
 The Grilse run tends to build during June and peaks during July and August when excellent sport can be had with both salmon and sea trout on the "flea" rod.
 The first rains of September will see the start of the prolific Autumn, or "back end" runs for which the Tay is famous.

 Dalguise will be available on daily or weekly lets for up to seven rods with weekly lets being given priority.

 Please select dates to view availability for this location

 DALGUISE FISHINGS BEAT RULES

 1. All Anglers must report to the Ghillie before fishing, and they should meet at the Fishing Hut beside the car park.